 Fridkin and Kenney reported that they "adopted a generous interpretation for determining civility given the rough-and-tumble nature of campaign messages in Senate campaigns.
 That is, there needed to be an explicit use of harsh, shrill, or pejorative adjectives describing candidates, their policies, or their personal traits for an advertisement to be considered uncivil."
 Id. at 311-12 (emphasis added) (citation omitted).
 The 2011 study found that those who more strongly identified with political parties were more tolerant of incivility and irrelevance, as were people who were more interested in political campaigns.
 Id. at 315.
 Ideological conservatives were more tolerant of incivility and irrelevance than were ideological liberals, and young persons were more tolerant than older persons.
 Id.
-Variations in the relevance and civility of messaging did not matter for respondents who were less tolerant of irrelevance and incivility.
+Variations in the relevance and civility of messaging did not matter for respondents who were highly tolerant of irrelevance and incivility, but these variations did matter for respondents who were less tolerant of irrelevance and incivility.
 See id. at 320.